More than 80 reported killed this week in Ethiopia's unrest

-He was being buried Thursday in his hometown of Ambo.
-Police late Wednesday said three people had been arrested in his death.

-The singer’s killing further raised tensions in Ethiopia, where the government has delayed the national election, citing the coronavirus pandemic.
+The unrest poses a major challenge for Prime Minister Abiy Ahmed, who took power in 2018 and introduced sweeping political reforms.
+The singer’s killing further increased tensions after the government recently delayed the national election, citing the coronavirus pandemic.

+Abiy on Thursday said the government will do whatever it takes to restore calm in Ethiopia and accused the perpetrators of the singer's killing of trying to kill the country as well.

+We will come out of this, the prime minister said, hinting there could be links to the killing of the army chief last year and the grenade thrown at one of his own rallies in 2018.

 Internet and mobile data service remain cut in Ethiopia as human rights groups raise concerns about the restrictions.
 The shutdown has “made it impossible to access information on those killed and injured in the protests,” Human Rights Watch said.